arrichamilton/open-day-badge/README.md

 Retropie configuration files for ST7735R

 Name script and location script need timing tuning - further testing REQUIRED to ensure complete functionality.
+If you would like a copy of a Raspberry Pi Image (Pi Zero) that includes all the below scripts and bootfiles please message me: arric@arrichamilton.com

 # Scripts
 - name.py - Prints username to screen, acts as boot logo